CrystalCo/reservation-alert/README.md

 `[sudo] apt install libxml2-dev libxslt-dev`

 ## Configuration
-Configuration is held in json format, `config.json` is used by default and has some configuration for reference, but a different file can be passed using the command line flags. you must set your email credentials.
+Configuration is held in json format, `config.json` is used by default and has some configuration for reference, but a different file can be passed using the command line flags. you must set the emails you'd like to use.
 Required configuration:

 - `email` (dictionary) - this is the configuration for the email server and credentials to use for sending out the email.
-    - `smtp_url` - smtp server to use (default: smtp.gmail.com:587)
-    - `user` - the email address to be used for authentication
+    - `to` - the email address to be used for authentication
-    - `password` - the password to be used for authentication (if you have 2FA set up on your account, take a look at [app passwords](https://security.google.com/settings/security/apppasswords))

-- `base_url` (string) - the base amazon url of the sales page, differs among the different variants of amazon.
+- `base_url` (string) - the base url of the Explore Tock page that has the restaurant you'd like to book at.

-- `xpath_selector` (string) - the xpath selector of the element holding the price in the sale page, the default is true for all amazon variants that have been tested so far (default: `//*[@id='priceblock_ourprice']`)

-- `items` (array) - an array of items, each item should be an array as follows:

-    `[amazon_item_id_string, price_in_integer]`

 ## Running the script

 ```
-$ ./price-alert.py --help
+$ ./reservation-alert.py --help
-usage: price-alert.py [-h] [-c CONFIG] [-t POLL_INTERVAL]
+usage: reservation-alert.py [-h] [-c CONFIG] [-t POLL_INTERVAL]

 optional arguments:
   -h, --help            show this help message and exit